Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Results

-The PDF of the instantaneous material stretching rate $\beta$ for the end-to-end distance (Fig.~\ref{growths}, left) peaks at positive $\beta$, consistent with the behavior of material lines in turbulence \cite[][]{kivotides_stringy}.
-In contrast, the corresponding polymer-stretch distribution (Fig.~\ref{lengths}, right) is nearly symmetric with its maximum at zero.
-These results quantify the intuition that material-line stretching and polymer stretching are distinct processes.
+The PDF of the instantaneous stretching rate \(\beta\) that the polymer end-to-end segment would have if it were a material line element of the carrier flow (Fig.~\ref{growths}, left) peaks at positive \(\beta\), consistent with the behaviour of material lines in turbulence \cite[][]{kivotides_stringy}.
+In contrast, the PDF of the actual polymer end-to-end length derivative (Fig.~\ref{lengths}, right) is nearly symmetric with its maximum at zero.
+Thus, even when evaluated at the same polymer positions, the material-line stretching tendency and the actual nonlinear polymer stretching rate are statistically different.
+This comparison gives a direct measure of the extent to which polymer elasticity, excluded volume, Brownian forcing, and hydrodynamic interactions modify the stretching that would be inferred from the carrier-flow velocity gradient alone.

-The particularity of polymer trajectories becomes even clearer in the alignments between the vorticity vector $\boldsymbol{\omega}$ and the strain-rate eigenvectors $s_i$ (Fig.~\ref{growths}, right).
-Along polymer paths, vorticity tends to align with both $s_1$ and $s_2$, a behavior that differs from both corresponding Eulerian statistics \cite[][]{ashurst,jimenez,arcady} and Lagrangian vortex-stretching phenomenology \cite[][]{kivotides_lagrangian}.
-In the Eulerian case, there is only weak correlation between $\boldsymbol{\omega}$ and $s_1$, while the alignment with $s_2$ is dominant.
-In contrast, in the Lagrangian vortex-stretching of vortex filaments, $\boldsymbol{\omega}$ tends to align with $s_1$ and shows only weak correlation with $s_2$.
-Our results therefore describe a distinct regime in which vorticity aligns with both $s_1$ and $s_2$ along polymer trajectories.
-Nevertheless, the Eulerian tendency for $\boldsymbol{\omega}$ to anti-align with $s_3$ is preserved.
+The distinction between polymer-conditioned sampling and standard turbulent sampling is not limited to polymer orientation; it also appears in the vorticity--strain geometry of the flow encountered by the chains.
+The polymer-conditioned character of the sampled trajectories becomes even clearer in the alignments between the vorticity vector \({\omega}\) and the strain-rate eigenvectors \(s_i\) (Fig.~\ref{growths}, right).
+Along polymer paths, vorticity tends to align with both \(s_1\) and \(s_2\), a behaviour that differs from both corresponding Eulerian statistics \cite[][]{ashurst,jimenez,arcady} and Lagrangian vortex-stretching phenomenology \cite[][]{kivotides_lagrangian}.
+In the Eulerian case, there is only weak correlation between \({\omega}\) and \(s_1\), while the alignment with \(s_2\) is dominant.
+In contrast, for Lagrangian vortex-stretching of vortex filaments, \({\omega}\) tends to align with \(s_1\) and shows only weak correlation with \(s_2\).
+The present polymer-conditioned statistics therefore define a distinct sampling regime: along polymer trajectories, vorticity has significant alignment with both \(s_1\) and \(s_2\), while the Eulerian tendency for \({\omega}\) to be nearly orthogonal to \(s_3\) is preserved.